-3.5 What is the scope of the privilege rules under the law of France?
+8.5 What is the scope of the privilege rules under the law of France?
 For example, do all communications with outside counsel and/or in-house counsel attract privilege?
 In what circumstances is privilege deemed to have been waived?

-All correspondence between French counsel, (oral or written) is privileged per se.
-In principle, such correspondence is not admissible in proceedings and cannot be subject to a waiver unless the specific correspondence is marked as being "official".
-Communications between in-house counsel and external counsel are not in principle privileged, since the former are not covered by the rules of privilege applicable to external counsel.
+All correspondence between French counsel (oral or written) is privileged per se.
+As a rule, such correspondence is not admissible in proceedings and cannot be subject to a waiver unless the specific correspondence is marked as being "official".
+Communications between in-house counsel and external counsel are not privileged as a rule, since the former are not covered by the rules of privilege applicable to external counsel.
 Correspondence between counsel and a client in the context of litigation proceedings is privileged and therefore cannot be required to be disclosed, except if such correspondence is marked as "official".